Texas Instruments (TXN) Cost of Revenue (2009 - 2026)

-Texas Instruments (TXN) has 18 years of Cost of Revenue data on file, last reported at $2.0 billion in Q1 2026.
+Texas Instruments has reported Cost of Revenue for 18 years, with the latest figure at $2.0 billion in Q1 2026.

 - For the quarter ending Q1 2026, Cost of Revenue rose 15.38% year-over-year to $2.0 billion; the trailing twelve-month figure through Mar 2026 stood at $7.9 billion (up 16.8% YoY), and the FY2025 full-year result was $7.6 billion, up 16.07% from the prior year.